|Peoria: Medicine | Nursing

 - To foster scholarship and practices that reflect and respond to the increasing diversity of the U.S. in a rapidly globalizing world.

-UIC is among the top five most diverse campuses in the nation and a national leader among urban, public higher education institutions in providing access to underrepresented students.
+UIC is one of the most diverse campuses in the nation and a national leader among urban, public higher education institutions in providing access to underrepresented students.
 UIC is focused on eliminating disparities in health, education and economic opportunity.
 Community engagement is a centerpiece of UIC’s urban mission.
 Faculty, students and staff in every college work with neighborhood, foundation and government partners on a wide range of projects to improve the quality of life in metropolitan areas around the world.

 UIC is committed to increasing access to education, employment, programs and services for all and maintaining a barrier-free environment for individuals with disabilities.

 UIC’s Disability Resource Center facilitates access for students through consultation with faculty and departmental staff and strives to provide all needed accommodations.
-Accessible workstations and assistive technology are available on campus through the Academic Computing and Communications Center and the UIC Library.
+Accessible workstations and assistive technology are available on campus through Technology Solutions and the UIC Library.
 Accessible transportation is also provided.

-UIC becomes greener every year — through the plantings that have led to its designation as a Tree Campus USA the last four years as well as its commitment to LEED-certified buildings, recycling, active transportation and public transit.
+UIC becomes greener every year — through plantings that have led to its designation as a Tree Campus USA each year since 2011 and becoming the first Bee Campus USA® in Illinois in 2017.
+The university continues to innovate and integrate sustainability into everyday operations through its commitment to LEED-certified buildings, recycling, active transportation and public transit.
 Bike-sharing stations are conveniently placed throughout the campus, which itself is located near three rail stations.

-Sustainability is also incorporated in UIC’s education and research missions.
-The Office of Sustainability gives students internships to help with green projects throughout campus and serves as a clearinghouse for information on green jobs.
-Students can join organizations like EcoCampus to actively promote green practices.
+Sustainability is also incorporated into UIC’s education and research missions.
+The Office of Planning, Sustainability and Project Management offers students internships and serves as a clearinghouse for information on green jobs.
+Students can become an Eco-Educator, the office’s volunteer corps for promoting green practices.

 UIC is known for

-Being the largest university in the Chicago area, having nearly 29,000 students enrolled in its 15 colleges.
+Being the largest university in the Chicago area, having 33,522 students enrolled in its 16 colleges.

 University of Illinois Hospital & Health Sciences System

-The University of Illinois Hospital & Health Sciences System is UIC’s academic medical center and the state’s major public hospital.
-Located in the heart of the Illinois Medical District, UI Health is made up of a 495-bed hospital, Children’s Hospital University of Illinois, an outpatient care center, and 13 Mile Square Health Centers located in neighborhoods throughout Chicago.
+The University of Illinois Hospital & Health Sciences System, known as UI Health, is UIC’s academic medical center and the state’s major public hospital.
+Located in the heart of the Illinois Medical District, UI Health includes a 455-bed hospital, Children’s Hospital University of Illinois, 26 outpatient clinics and 13 Mile Square Health Centers located in neighborhoods throughout Chicago.
 Students have the opportunity to gain hands-on clinical experience in a broad range of medical specialties by caring for UI Health’s diverse patient population and engaging in translational research that can help improve the lives of patients in Illinois and beyond.

 Great Cities Institute